swisscom/korp/README.md

 helm template install/kubernetes/helm/istio --name istio --namespace istio-system --output-dir $HOME/tmp/istio
 ```

+### Scan the rendered yaml files for image references

 4. Scan the `istio-init` yaml files.
 You will see a `kustomization.yml` file being created with one `images` entry.

 ```